 Knowing the complete path of an anal fistula is important for effective treatment.
 The opening of the channel at the skin (external) generally appears as a red, inflamed area that may ooze pus and blood.
 This external opening is usually easily detected.

 Finding the fistula opening in the anus (internal opening) is more complicated.
-Mayo specialists use the latest technology:
+Mayo specialists use the latest technology, including the following:

 - Endoscopic ultrasound uses high-frequency sound waves to produce detailed images of the sphincter muscles and other structures of the pelvic floor.